 Amenorrhea is the absence of menstruation, which is defined as missing one or more menstrual periods.
 This can lead to several complications like infertility, pelvic pain, and physiological stress.
 Due to a lack of estrogen, amenorrhea can also cause osteoporosis and cardiovascular disease.

-Veterans with secondary amenorrhea, however, may be eligible for an amenorrhea VA rating.
+Veterans with secondary amenorrhea may be eligible for an amenorrhea VA rating.
 Secondary amenorrhea is the absence of three or more menstrual periods in a row by someone who has had periods in the past.
-Pregnancy is the most common cause of secondary amenorrhea, also known as natural amenorrhea.
-But hormone problems, low body weight, stress, and some medications like contraceptives and allergy medications can also cause periods to stop.
+Hormone problems, pregnancy, low body weight, stress, and some medications like contraceptives and allergy medications can all cause periods to stop.

 Increased mental and physical stress during military service can put the body into survival mode, leading to secondary amenorrhea.
 If your medical records show that you saw a doctor for your amenorrhea symptoms during military service, this could help your case.